St Andrews Safety Improvements Project

 Thanks!

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Speed on Facebook Share Speed on Twitter Share Speed on Linkedin Email Speed link

 Speed

-by Epenny, about 3 years ago
+by Epenny, over 3 years ago

 Really appreciate your efforts to slow down traffic in this area.
 St Andrews is a very wide road and I think drivers often forget they are supposed to drive 30km/hour.
 Perhaps if the roads were painted to say “slow” or “30km/h” it would remind drivers.
 Especially important around Sam Walker park as there are a lot of children that play there.
 And this area gets a lot of foot traffic due to its proximity to Ridgeway school.